Here’s What Happens to Your Credit Score When You Close a Credit Card

 Credit utilization is one of the most important factors in your “amounts owed” category, which is worth 30 percent of your FICO credit score, says Mahnken.
 “Generally speaking, the lower your utilization percent, the better it is for your score,” he says.
 Closing an account will therefore automatically raise your credit utilization.
 Mahnken does the math for us: “Let’s say you have $1,000 credit limits each for two cards,” he says.
 “Your balance on one card is $500, and the other is $0.
 This means your credit utilization is 25 percent.
 Then let’s say you decide to close the card with a zero balance because you don’t use it.
 Now you’ve raised your credit utilization rate to 50 percent.
 This will negatively impact your credit score.”
 In general, you should aim to keep your utilization rate at 30 percent or below, adds Marineau.
-Check out the best credit cards for every type of purchase.

 It won’t instantly wipe your credit slate clean

 Bad news for those thinking that closing an account is an instant “get out of credit jail” card.
 “When you close an account, it doesn’t instantly vanish from your credit account,” says Mahnken.
 “If you have an account in negative standing, it will take seven years for it to fall off your report—ten if you have an account in good standing.”
 In fact, keeping your cards open is one of the 11 simple ways to raise your score.

 There are times, though, when closing an account may be a good idea.
 Our experts count the ways:

 When it might be a good idea: You’re paying high-interest rates